Dabo Swinney Bio in PDF Format (updated 1/14/14)

 He has continued his community involvement through his foundation.
 His foundation made the first contribution to the cancer fund established for former Boston College linebacker Mark Herzlich.
 Many schools followed his lead the remainder of the season.

 Swinney coached his wide receiver position to a level of consistency that had not been seen previously at Clemson.
 He had a wideout finish first or second in the ACC in catches in five of his six years as an assistant coach.
 In his first year, he had three of the top-10 receivers in the ACC, a first in Tiger history.
-He has coached a First or Second-Team All-ACC wideout (Derrick Hamilton, Airese Currie, Chansi Stuckey, Aaron Kelly, Jacoby Ford, Watkins, Hopkins) in nine of his 10 seasons at Clemson, also an unprecedented feat at Clemson.
+He has coached a First or Second-Team All-ACC wideout (Derrick Hamilton, Airese Currie, Chansi Stuckey, Aaron Kelly, Jacoby Ford, Watkins, Hopkins) in 10 of his 11 seasons at Clemson, also an unprecedented feat at Clemson.

 In 2004 and 2005, he coached the ACC reception champion (Currie (2004), Stuckey (2005)).
 It was the first time Clemson had two different players lead the ACC in receptions in consecutive years.
 In 2007, Kelly led the ACC in yards, giving Swinney an ACC receiving king three out of four years.
-Stuckey earned First-Team All-ACC honors in back-to-back years, a first for a Tiger wideout in 25 years.
+Stuckey earned First-Team All-ACC honors in back-to-back years, a first for a Tiger wide receiver in 25 years.

 The play of Swinney's wide receivers was a big reason Clemson led the ACC in total offense, rushing offense, and scoring offense during the 2006 season, just the second time an ACC team led the conference in all three categories during the previous 25 seasons.
 The Tigers also led the league and set school records for yards per play (6.5) and touchdowns (55).